bluescan/tacent/UnitTests/TestData/Images/DDS/Readme.txt

 The ASTC versions do not seem to have written the alpha channel properly with NVTT -- At least when dragging them back into the NVTT exporter, only the BC7 ones show the correct alpha channel.

-I didn't use Compressonator much, but generating a BC6 HDR image did not work out.
+I didn't use Compressonator much, but generating a BC6 HDR image had a couple of issues.
 The image was the correct brightness just like TEXC, but if you look at the RGB colour gradient there were vertical dark 'lines' where each colour component was supposed to be completely saturated -- one line for each of red, green and blue.
-It looked like those spectral lines you get from black-body radiation.
-There is definitely an issue with values at 1.0.
+It looked like those spectral lines you get from black-body radiation of pure elements -- definitely an issue with values at 1.0.
 There were also some 'bleeding' issues between blocks, or the blocks are all out by one or something, because the test image has the borders between the top-left gradient areas on multiple of 4 pixel boundaries, so there should have been nice crisp boundaries between them.
 NVTT and TEXC didn't have this 'bleeding'.

 Summary: